 Course contact for further information Tel +44 (0)20 7836 5454

 Hear more from our Global Institutes about studying Global Affairs MSc at King's

 Watch more videos

 We use lectures, seminars and group tutorials to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.

 A typical 20 credit module involves 20 hours of lectures and/or seminars, plus 180 hours of self- study to prepare for classes and assignments.
 The dissertation module involves 20 hours of research methods teaching (lectures/seminars), five hours of dissertation supervision and approximately 560 hours of self-guided learning while researching and writing the dissertation.
 The capstone project will involve 30 hours of lectures/ tutorials, 18 hours of project work, and 352 hours of self-guided learning.

 Typically, one credit equates to 10 hours of work.

 Assessment methods will depend on the modules selected.
-The primary method of assessment for this course is:
+The primary methods of assessment for this course are:

 Courses are divided into modules, and students on this course take modules totalling 180 credits.